 IT’S 40 YEARS SINCE PUNK SENT SHOCKWAVES THROUGH LONDON – HERE’S CAMDEN’S CONTRIBUTION

-To punks, 1976 (incidentally, also the year Camden Market opened) was ‘year zero’ – a time to rip up tradition, rail against convention and start over.
+To punks, 1976 was ‘year zero’ – a time to rip up tradition, rail against convention and start over.
 ‘There is no future’, chanted The Sex Pistols in banned anthem, God Save the Queen.
 ‘Don’t be told what you want, don’t be told what you need.’
 An anarchic spirit, fueled by a DIY attitude, roared through the streets of London, down the King’s Road and onto Camden’s club circuit.

 Officially, punk exploded in Camden in July 1976 at the Roundhouse – which makes the music revolution exactly 40 years old this weekend.
 We take stock of some of punk’s greatest Camden moments, in all their ragged glory.

 1. In 1966, Pink Floyd played their debut gig at the Roundhouse.
 It was London’s first ever all-night rave, heralding more than a decade of legendary rock and punk performances at the venue.